-- 6. HDC has continued to engage with H18 representatives as to possible next steps. - 7.
+- 7. HDC has continued to engage with H18 representatives as to possible next steps, with interest still being shown by some landowners as to possible solutions, including a project considering a smaller section of the impacted coastline. - 8.
 HDC is considering the challenges posed by empty sections and the exposure to Clifton Road and infrastructure assets from sea events and inundation risks and how this may be further considered.
 We have also sought some initial advice as to access to private property with a desire for a more complete solution to coastal protection in this area, as opposed to the individual property approach.